Ingredient Spotlight: Mandelic Acid

 Mandelic Acid’s antiseptic and antibacterial activity makes it useful in treating blemishes in adults and teens, and since it reduces inflammation and redness it is supportive in pre- and post- treatments.
 It helps prevent the formation of damaging radicals following the cell disruption caused by microdermabrasion, chemical peels and laser.

-Look for Mandelic Acid in our Mandelic Arginine Serum, Mandelic Arginine Peel, Hibiscus Peel, as well as our Resuscitate Your Skin Facial and CBR Peel.
+Look for Mandelic Acid in our Mandelic Repair Serum, Mandelic Arginine Peel, Hibiscus Peel, as well as our Resuscitate Your Skin Facial and CBR Peel.

 Question: How are you using Mandelic Acid?